Local immigrant integration

 - Location: the accredited SeNSS DTP

-- Duration: three years, beginning in October 2020 and completing in 2023
+- Duration: three years, beginning in October 2021 and completing in 2024

 - Supervisor: Dr Renee Luthra

-17 February: date to apply for studentship, please submit this application to the supervisor(s) directly
+18 January 2021: apply for studentship, please submit this application to the supervisor(s) directly

-16 March: final decisions communicated
+1 March 2021: final decisions communicated

-The consequences of immigration for British society have become a central point of political controversy and scholarly interest.
+The consequences of immigration for British society has become a central point of political controversy and scholarly interest.
 As evidenced by the recent reviews and consultations commissioned by the government, there is a high level of concern about the perceived lack of social mixing, residential isolation, and counterproductive cultural practices of immigrants and their descendants, as well as more general ethnic disparities and inequalities.
 Yet despite the fact that most quantitative research on this topic is conducted at the national level, much of the policy and practice of integration operates at the level of individual neighbourhoods, schools and communities.